-- Lightly rub surface of oranges over grater to remove some of the bitterness of the fruit.
+- Lightly rub the surface of oranges over a grater to remove some of the bitterness of the fruit.

-- Slice off top and bottom of the orange.
+- Slice off the top and bottom of the orange.

-- With a sharp knife, cut the skin into wedges from top to base.
+- Cut the skin into wedges from top to base with a sharp knife.
 Do not cult pulp.
-Wedge will be 2cm at top and bottom and 2.5-3cm at widest part.
-Carefully peel away from fruit.
+The wedge will be 2cm at the top and bottom and 2.5-3cm at the widest part.
+Carefully peel away from the fruit.

 - Thread a needle with strong cotton or double thread.
-Roll each wedge into tight curl.
-String curls close together on thread.
+Roll each wedge into a tight curl.
+String curls close together on a thread.
 About 12 per thread.
-Tie into a necklace.
+Tie it into a necklace.

-- Place necklaces in saucepan of boiling water and boil uncovered for 20 minutes.
+- Place necklaces in a saucepan of boiling water and boil uncovered for 20 minutes.

 - Rinse necklaces and cool in cold water.

-- Refill saucepan with water bringing to boil and add necklaces.
+- Refill the saucepan with water brings it to a boil and add necklaces.
 Boil for 20 minutes.
 Drain and rinse in cold water.